 Heat pump projects are eligible for incentives when they replace other technologies and fuels (e.g., fuel oil, natural gas, propane, biomass, or electric resistance) in existing buildings.
-Heat pump projects are not eligible to receive Clean Heat incentives when they replace like-for-like technologies (e.g., ASHP-for-ASHP or GSHP-for-GSHP).
+Projects which replace non-ccASHP units or non-Full Load ccASHP systems are also eligible for Clean Heat incentives.
+When replacing non-ccASHPs, contractors must submit those projects through pre-approval prior to install so that the Program can verify that the existing equipment does not qualify as a ccASHP.
+The pre-approval applications will need to include the manufacturer spec sheets and/or AHRI spec sheets for the existing in equipment.